rust-lang/rustc-pr-tracking/README.md

 If you want to track data for a new graph, you need to create a new `.csv` file in the `data` directory with just the first row.
-The first cell in that row is the query you want to use (with `%s` as the placeholder), and in the other cells the various strings that will replace `%s` in the query.
+The first cell in that row is the query you want to use (with `{param}` as the placeholder), and in the other cells the various strings that will replace `{param}` in the query.
 For example, this row counts how much PRs each of the listed labels has:

 ```
-label:%s,S-waiting-on-review,S-waiting-on-author
+label:{param},S-waiting-on-review,S-waiting-on-author
 ```

 If you also want to show a graph on the web dashboard, add this snippet to the